MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-customer-vendor-document-layouts.md

 The following describes how to define sales document layouts from a customer card.
 The steps are the same for purchase document layouts from a vendor card.

-## To enable all available sales reports (documents) for a customer
+## To enable all available sales documents for a customer
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the card of the customer for whom you want to define document layouts per business process.
 3. On the **Customer Card** page, choose the **Document Layouts** page.